White Africans of European ancestry: Francophone West Africa

 Unlike Algeria, permanent European colonisation in most of France's tropical African colonies was not especially successful; during World War II the entire white population of French West Africa numbered only about 22,000.
 Immigration to French West Africa spiked after the war due to an influx of French people seeking to escape depressed economic opportunities at home.
 In June 1951, there were 49,904 whites of French origin in French West Africa, as well as an undetermined number of Europeans of other nationalities.
 The total number of white residents in these colonies never exceeded 0.3% of the population, and was predominantly urban: two-thirds of them lived in one of French West Africa's nine administrative capitals.
 Their most popular destination was Senegal, where over half the French-speaking whites resided.
 Nevertheless, French West Africa's white population remained subject to a high turnover rate; in 1951 78% of this group had been born in France, and the number of European families which had lived in Dakar for more than a generation was described as "negligible".
 The postwar influx also introduced the phenomenon of unemployed whites in French West Africa, who were mostly unskilled workers that secured only temporary jobs or were not engaged in any specific profession, and found themselves having to compete with a growing skilled black workforce.
 It also contributed to a rise in housing segregation as exclusively white neighbourhoods became more common.

 Following the dissolution of French West Africa and the independence of its constituent states, sizable white minorities survived in Gabon and the Ivory Coast.
 2,500 French people reside in Chad.
 4,500 French soldiers reside in Burkina Faso, Chad, Mali, Mauritania and Niger.
 3,000 French reside in Mali and 1,000 French soldiers reside in Niger.

+Chad

+In French Chad, suffrage was universal but racially divided so that Europeans and Africans had separate electoral colleges.
+The capital, Fort Lamy, had a district reserved for white residents (the European quarter), which elected four of its own representatives to the municipal council.
+Europeans also resided in racially mixed districts of the city.
+The European quarter still existed several years after independence, and there were 3,308 permanent white residents in the city in 1962, almost entirely French, comprising a little over 4% of the city's population.
+Europeans in French Chad were politically active and had political parties of their own with representation in the Territorial Assembly and municipal councils, including the Action Démocratique et Sociale (ADS), a local branch of the Rally of the French People, and Union Indépendante pour la Défense des Intérêts Communaux (UIDIC).
+Both parties would later join the Action Social Tchadienne (AST), a conservative party, when the separate electoral colleges were dissolved.